Netflix February 2017: Complete List Of Titles Leaving Netflix In February

 - The Man from Nowhere (2010)

-- The Vicar of Dibley (4 Seasons) – BBC
+- The Vicar of Dibley (four seasons)

 - There Will Be Blood (2007)